dokku/dokku.github.io/_posts/2021-09-XX-ansible-dokku.md

     tags: my_dokku_apps
 ```

+Let's run our new set of tasks without re-running the dokku role by using the `my_dokku_apps` tag:

 ```shell
 ansible-playbook playbook.yml --tags my_dokku_apps
 ```

 ## Adding users

-We want to operate the dokku platform as a service (PaaS), so want to enable users to manage their own apps.
+We want to operate the dokku platform as a service (PaaS), so we want to enable users to manage their own apps.
-The dokku ansible role les you manage users and their permissions from a central yaml file.
+The dokku ansible role lets you manage users and their permissions from a central yaml file.

 Let's start by creating a list with the minimum information we need, and work our way back from there.